OXID-eSales/graphql-base-module/docs/authorization.rst

 ^^^^^^^^^^^^^^^^^^^^

-In order to use the ``SEE_BASKET`` right as we have seen in the last example, we need to map this right to a group.
+In order to use the ``SEE_BASKET`` right as we have seen in the last example, we need to map this right to a user group.
 For this to work we need to create a ``PermissionProvider`` in our module and register it with the ``graphql_permission_provider`` tag in our ``services.yaml`` file.